Flowerst-0416/UR_arm_camera_calibration/README.md

 To test these parameters, run `laser_stripe_detector` node with sample images and the config file. (**todo turn on lsd visualization**).

-In order to collect more image for laser calibration, please go to **cali_ws** and run the following code:
+In order to collect more image for laser calibration, please go to **Calibration_ws** and run the following code:

 Open four terminal:
 For the First one, connect the arm: